 Position: Wide Receivers

-Billy “White Shoes” Johnson is known for his famous shoes and fancy end zone dances, but his on-field performance is what made him a playmaking legend.
-He was a three-time Pro Bowler, an All-Pro and a member of the 75th Anniversary NFL All-Time Team.
+Billy “White Shoes” Johnson is known for his famous shoes and fancy end zone dances but his on-field performance is what made him a play making legend.
+Johnson was a 3x Pro Bowler, All-Pro selection and a member of the 75th Anniversary NFL All-Time Team.
 He played professionally for 15 years with the Houston Oilers, Atlanta Falcons and Washington Redskins.
 In 1983, he returned from a leg injury to become a Pro Bowler and the NFL’s Comeback Player of the Year.

-He had over 6,000 yards as a returner with eight touchdowns; coupled with over 4,000 yards as a receiver and an additional 25 touchdowns.
-He also is a member of the College Football Hall of Fame from his career at Division III Widener.
+Johnson had over 6,000 yards as a returner with eight touchdowns; coupled with over 4,000 yards as a receiver and an additional 25 touchdowns.
+He also is a member of the College Football Hall of Fame from his career at Widener University.

 - College: Widener University

 - Montreal Alouettes (1981)

 - 3× Pro Bowl selection (1975, 1977, 1983)

 - 1983 NFL Comeback Player of the Year